 - Be patient and don’t expect perfection; it’s not realistic.

-If you can choosing happiness and find that joy inside, I can almost promise you that happiness will keep choosing you.
+If you can choose happiness and find that joy inside, I can almost promise you that happiness will keep choosing you.

-Dear Reader, how do YOU continue to choose happiness everyday?
+How do YOU continue to choose happiness every day?
 Comment below!